cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 }
 ```

-If return variable names are given in the declaration, you do not need to explicitly to return them.
+If return variable names are given in the declaration, you do not need to explicitly return them.

 For example, consider a swap function that switches the values of `x` and `y`: